OpenNews/srccon/_transcripts/SRCCON2018-archiving-news-websites.md

 That includes everything from the sort of repurposed stuff in the print publication but always all of the original content created specifically for that electronic delivery system.
 It includes thinking about not just capturing the content but the look, the feel, the functionafunctionality.
 We know the news APPS are created outside the content management system so there is no archive process for a lot of that content and that is the stuff that is at most risk, and in fact if you go back and see what somebody's website looked like 15 years ago you will not be able to find what you are looking for.

-There is the content thou being delivered on the other platforms like the social platform or user content and that stuff lives on somebody else's server.
+There is the content being delivered on the other platforms like the social media platform or user content and that stuff lives on somebody else's server.
 It is a vendor's server or content you don't have control over internal to your news organization necessarily and that in many cases is yet a different kind of archiving problem.
 There are many different types of digital content that we are talking about and I think the first thing is to be clear about those three different kinds of content when we are talking about archiving born digital.

 Albert: For each of those three different types do you know what your organization is doing?
 Or do you know who knows?